Asymptotic condition numbers for linear ordinary differential equations: the generic real case

-Besides this introduction, the paper contains seven sections and six appendices.
+Besides this introduction, the paper contains seven sections and eight appendices in the Supplementary Material.

 Section 2 analyzes the norms $\left\Vert Q_j(t)u\right\Vert$ and $\left\Vert Q_j(t)\right\Vert$ of the vectors $Q_j(t)u$, $u\in\mathbb{R}^n$, and matrices $Q_j(t)\in\mathbb{R}^{n\times n}$.
 Such norms are involved in the asymptotic condition numbers and in establishing the dominance of the asymptotic forms at a finite time.
-For the case of a rightmost complex conjugate pair of eigenvalues of $A$, Section 3 particularizes the results of Sections 2 in depth, for the Euclidean norm as vector norm.
+For the case of a rightmost complex conjugate pair of eigenvalues of $A$, Section 3 particularizes the results of Section 2 in depth, for the Euclidean norm as vector norm.
 Section 4 analyzes the asymptotic condition numbers and shows, for the case of a rightmost complex conjugate pair of eigenvalues of $A$, that they can be factorized as product of a time-constant \emph{oscillating scale factor} and a time-periodic \emph{oscillating term}.
 Section 5 analyzes the oscillating scale factor and the oscillating term in depth, for the Euclidean norm.
-In particular, the range of values over which the oscillating term can vary is determined.
+In particular, it is analyzed how the extreme values of the oscillating term vary.
 This is the hardest part of the paper and it requires the extensive material in the appendices.
+Section 5 also includes numerical examples.
 Section 6 analyzes the dominance of the asymptotic condition numbers at a finite time.
 Conclusions are in Section 7.

-The six appendices contain highly technical material and should be read only by readers interested in the mathematical details.
-The main text refers to the first two appendices, which in turn refer to the remaining four.
+The eight appendices contain highly technical material and should be read only by readers interested in the mathematical details.
+The main text refers to the first two appendices, which in turn refer to the remaining six.

 The present paper is a sequel to \cite{M0} and is followed by \cite{Maset2022}.
-The sequel \cite{Maset2022} is not a theoretical paper, like \cite{M0} and the present paper, but illustrates the results of the present paper through many experimental tests, applications, and other issues, such as the relative conditioning for non-large $t$ and how long it takes for the asymptotic forms to set in.
-Therefore, such more practical issues will not be considered here.
+The sequel \cite{Maset2022} illustrates the results of the present paper through many experimental tests, applications, and other issues, such as the relative conditioning for non-large $t$ and how long it takes for the asymptotic forms to set in.

-Although the present paper aims to deal more with theoretical issues than practical ones, it nevertheless includes a numerical example in Subsection \ref{test}.